20 Incredible Things to do on Hvar Island, Croatia’s Island Paradise

 One of the most picturesque and popular beaches on Hvar Island, Dubovica is about 8km east of Hvar Town.

 The beach is in a magical, secluded bay with a large pebble beach, surrounded by pine trees and olive groves.
 Under the blue skies, the stunning Adriatic sea shimmers, inviting you in for a swim almost immediately.
-Which we obviously obliged, and it was perfect.
+We obviously obliged, and it was perfect.

 POKONJI DOL